The Pain of Spiritual Disconnection

 Does your prayer time calm you, center you in God’s love?
 Do you find prayer a duty, more stressful than joyful?
 Do you experience prayer as just a concentrated time of ruminating on your worries?
 You’re not alone, but this is not God’s wish.
 Ken Wilson tells us, “The best way to quiet the running monologue…is not to tell it to be quiet, but to focus instead on one thing for an extended period” (Mystically Wired, p.
 98).
 One way to do this is to engage in centering prayer.
 We’d like to focus on this as the final element of the four-fold activity spoken of in Acts.

 For those not familiar with it, centering prayer is silent prayer where we still our internal world to touch God, simply to be in His presence.
-Centering prayer is "prayer in which we experience God's presence within us, closer than breathing, closer than thinking, closer than consciousness itself" (www.centeringprayer.com).
-Thomas Keating calls centering prayer the "poor man's therapy" because, when practiced consistently, it will heal and transform you!
+It has been referred to as the prayer of rest.
+Thomas Keating calls centering prayer the “poor man’s therapy” because, when practiced consistently, it will heal and transform you!
 It does not replace, but rather gives depth to all other kinds of prayer.

 Here’s how it’s done: